So, how can you possibly find the extra cash to pay for all of these things?

 Oftentimes, college students need to take out loans to make it through college.
 To save money, look for ones with low interest rates and ones that are subsidized or need-based.

-You can apply for loans from the federal government or private loans from your school, financial institutions or loan companies like King of Kash.
+You can apply for loans from the federal government or private loans from your school, financial institutions or loan companies.

 Find out what federal loans you’re eligible for by filling out the Free Application for Federal Student Aid (FAFSA).
 You may even get some grants, which you don’t have to pay back!